AdamPastar/BoomboxMusicMaker/README.md

 ## How to create mod in the constructor?
 1. Check out the variables in the folder "vars"!
 Example: If you want the music to play endlessly, just open "Is_Loop.txt" and change "false" to "true".
-2. Open the cmd.exe (Command Prompt) and write these commands:
+2. Open the cmd.exe (Command Prompt) and type these commands: `pip install moviepy`, `pip install pytube` and `pip install transliterate`